 - b.
-The authority of the Commission shall not extend to the review of any of the categories of buildings, structures, or external architectural features in the District set out in items one through seven of Section 8A of Chapter 40C, as amended. - c.
-The Commission shall have all the powers and perform all the duties conferred and imposed on Historic District Commissions by the General Laws of the Commonwealth. - d.
-In accordance with Section 16 of the General Laws, Chapter 40C, as amended, the Commission shall have the powers and duties of an Historical Commission as provided by General Laws, Chapter 40, Section 8D. - e.
-The Commission shall adopt rules and regulations for the conduct of its business not inconsistent with the provisions of General Laws, Chapter 40C, as amended, and may, subject to appropriation, employ clerical and technical assistance of consultants and may accept money gifts and expend same for such purposes. - f.
+The Commission shall have all the powers and perform all the duties conferred and imposed on Historic District Commissions by the General Laws of the Commonwealth. - c..
+In accordance with Section 16 of the General Laws, Chapter 40C, as amended, the Commission shall have the powers and duties of an Historical Commission as provided by General Laws, Chapter 40, Section 8D. - d..
+The Commission shall adopt rules and regulations for the conduct of its business not inconsistent with the provisions of General Laws, Chapter 40C, as amended, and may, subject to appropriation, employ clerical and technical assistance of consultants and may accept money gifts and expend same for such purposes. - e..
 In case any section, paragraph, or part of this bylaw be for any reason declared invalid or unconstitutional by any court of last resort, every other section, paragraph, or part shall continue in full force and effect.